marcoplaneo/planeo_internship/documentation/DOCKER.md

       - defines how to create Docker image for service
     - config section
       - allows services to adapt behaviour without rebuilding Docker image
-    - deploy
+    - deploy section
       - specifies configuration for deployment and lifecycle of services
-    - develop section
-      - specifies development configuration for maintaining container in sync with source
-    - devices
-      - defines list of device mappings for created containers
-    - environment
+    - environment section
       - defines environment variables set in container
-    - expose
+    - expose section
       - defines exposed ports from container
-    - image
+    - image section
       - specifies image to start container from
-    - labels
+    - labels section
       - adds metadata to containers
-    - ports
+    - ports section
       - exposes container ports
-    - restart
-      - defines policy that platform applies on container termination
-    - secrets
+    - secrets section
       - grants access to sensitive data defined by secrets
-    - user
-      - overrides user used to run container process
-    - volumes
+    - volumes section
       - defines mount host paths or named volumes that are accessible by service containers
-    - working_dir
+    - working_dir section
       - overrides container's working directory
   - Networks
     - layer that allows services communication with each other